deors/workshop-pipelines/readme.md

 ### The pipeline code 1: Configuring the build execution environment

-First, the pipeline is opened with the agent to be used for the build execution, and the build properties that will be leveraged later during stage definition, to make stages reusable for every microservice in the system.
-As an example, let's create the pipeline for the configuration service:
+First, the pipeline must declare the agent to be used for the build execution, and the build properties that will be leveraged later during stage definition, to make stages reusable for every microservice in the system.
+In this case, the JDK 18 standard image from Eclipse Temurin project is used to run the build:

 ```groovy
 #!groovy